Thursday, April 9, 2026

 • Many people who are now middle class will be considered living in poverty.

 • The border will continue to be breached by millions of people.
 This situation is going to cause a lot of violence in Texas and other border states.
-FULFILLED
+CHECK

 • A very prominent Hollywood celebrity will die in an airplane crash.